Quantum Optimization Heuristics with an Application to Knapsack Problems: Conclusions and Future Work

 \section{Conclusions and Future Work}

 The results in this paper show how the presented constant depth quantum optimization heuristics perform distinctly better than the similarly shallow classical greedy and simulated annealing algorithms.
 While it is likely that more elaborate classical algorithms will outperform our quantum algorithms, we argue that the presented comparison is a fair one as it involves quantum and classical algorithms of equal simplicity.
-The extended version of this paper includes additional data on how the algorithms performed on the individual instances and to which extend the performance depended on the instance-dependent fine tuning of the parameters of both the classical annealing algorithms and the quantum heuristics.
-For the moment we note that this dependency is relatively weak, i.e., it is possible to maintain a good performance by using instance-independent parameters (see Figure~\ref{fig:k_trends_FGM}).
+In Appendix \ref{appendix:data}, we include scatter plots that compare the performance of these algorithms for each individual problem instance.
+We note that the dependence on the choice of parameters is relatively weak, i.e., it is possible to maintain good performance by using instance-independent parameters (see \S \ref{ssec:param_sensitivity} and Figure~\ref{fig:k_trends_FGM}).

-For future work we propose to study how the presented quantum algorithms perform on larger problem instances ($n{\gg}10$) and how to increase the performance by using deeper circuits ($p{\gg}1$).
-Finally, the general quantum techniques of using a biased initial states and mixers that preserve this bias should have applications for other constrained optimization problems as well.
+For future work, we propose to study how the presented quantum algorithms perform on larger problem instances ($n{\gg}10$) and how to increase the performance by using deeper circuits ($p{\gg}1$).
+Finally, the general quantum techniques of using biased initial states and mixers that preserve this bias should have applications for other constrained optimization problems as well.
 It is our hope that doing so will greatly expand the promise of quantum optimization heuristics for problems of practical importance.